Frequently Asked Questions

 How much do locker rentals cost and how long can you keep them?

 - Students must make a $5 deposit and can keep the locker for the academic year.
-The money will be returned once the key has been brought back to the Office of Student Life and Kennedy Union, KU 241 at the end of the academic year.
+The money will be returned once the key has been brought back to the Center for Student Involvement, KU 241 at the end of the academic year.

 Where are dining locations close to the Commuter Lounge?